farcasterxyz/docs/docs/developers/guides/advanced/register-a-user.md

   transport: http(),
 });

-/**
- * A local account representing your app.
-You'll
- * use this to sign key metadata and send
- * transactions on behalf of users.
- */
 const app = privateKeyToAccount(APP_PK);
 const appSigner = new ViemLocalEip712Signer(app);
-console.log('App:', app.address);

-/**
- * A local account representing Alice, a user.
- */
 const alice = privateKeyToAccount(ALICE_PK);
 const aliceSigner = new ViemLocalEip712Signer(alice);
-console.log('Alice:', alice.address);

-/**
- * A convenience function to generate a deadline timestamp one hour from now.
- * All Farcaster EIP-712 signatures include a deadline, a block timestamp
- * after which the signature is no longer valid.
- */
 const getDeadline = () => {
   const now = Math.floor(Date.now() / 1000);
   const oneHour = 60 * 60;